Paris: A city full of untold Islamic stories

 In fact, in 1801 Napoleon formed a cavalry unit of Mamluk soldiers with ethnically diverse soldiers drawn from across the Ottoman Empire.
 These soldiers fought in many of the Napoleonic wars and were unmistakably recognized by their Arabic-inspired uniform and bright green and red that honoured their Islamic heritage.
 The Muslim cavalry unit was only disbanded after Napoleon's death and fought on behalf of France.

-The Bridge of Bir-Hakeim is the connecting arch bridge that crosses the Seine and connects the 15th and 16th arrondissements.
-Bir-Hakeim, meaning "Wise Well" in Arabic, refers to the once-oasis but now desolate Libyan desert that became a battleground against Free French forces and the German Afrika Korps in 1942.
+The Bridge of Bir-Hakeim is the arched bridge that crosses the Seine and connects the 15th and 16th arrondissements.
+Bir-Hakeim, meaning "the well of the wise" in Arabic, refers to the once-oasis but now desolate Libyan desert that became a battleground against Free French forces and the German Afrika Korps in 1942.
 Many of the soldiers who secured this crucial victory for the Allies were of Muslim origin.
 The Free French soldiers were of Senegalese and North African descent and fought alongside the British-flagged Indian Brigade, made up of Muslim and Hindu Indians.

 Islamic centred sites in Paris

 Historically, art has been one of the most accessible ways to connect with Islamic culture.
 The first Islamic gallery in the Louvre was founded in 1893 and has continued to expand decade after decade.
 Artists painted scenes of the mystical Orient from imagined conceptualisations of Islamic and Arabic cultures.
 While the depictions of French Orientalism do not correspond to Islamic reality, they reveal the fascination and perceptions that France had of the Muslim world.
 There are over 3,000 works of art alongside countless artefacts in the Louvre with scenes from Andalusia, Aleppo to Agra.